Skip to content

 Educational illustration

 This tool is for numerical illustration and learning.
 The output models one specific scenario based on the figures you enter.
 Real-world outcomes depend on rates, product availability, personal circumstances, and costs that vary by lender and jurisdiction.
-Use the result as a starting point for comparison, not as a forecast or guarantee of savings.
+The result is a starting point for comparison, not a forecast or guarantee of savings.

 Example Scenario